Back to California

 Greenhouse Gas Reduction Fund

-A fund used to support projects that reduce greenhouse gas emissions.
+A fund used by the state to support projects that reduce greenhouse gas emissions, including funding for clean transportation programs.

 Limits and Unknowns

-• The bill does not specify how much funding will be allocated to these programs.
+• The bill does not specify how recovered funds will be used.

 Bill History